-Review 3-5 people you have identified using the SPICT™ general indicators and who have one or more advanced conditions – choose the people who are most unstable and at risk of deteriorating and start a conversation about planning care with them and their families.
+Review 3-5 people with SPICT™ general indicators who have one or more advanced conditions – choose the people who are most unstable and at risk of deteriorating and start planning care with them and their families.

 Use the SPICT™ indicators as a ‘checklist’ to screen a population of people for further needs assessment.

-Ask for a review of a person’s care and support needs by highlighting that they have SPICT™ indicators of deteriorating health and might benefit from care planning.
+Ask for a review of a person’s care by highlighting that they have SPICT™ indicators of deteriorating health and might benefit from care planning.
 Some people find SPICT-4ALL™ useful for this.